 Cats’ tongues would have formed an essential part of their eating in the wild, namely, to scrape bones off their prey.
 And of course, many domesticated cats are still hunters and will use their tongues for the same thing whenever they catch a little bird or rodent!
 But even if they just stick to regular cat food, their tongues still help to scrape up every last bit of food from the bowl.
 Otherwise, there would be bits of food wasted.

 As for drinking, you may notice that your cat’s tongue forms a cup shape to lap up as much water as possible.
 By curling the tip of their tongue, they get access to plenty of water by moving it up and down at a very high speed.
 Bear in mind that cats have sensitive taste buds which can taste whether or not the water is fresh, so make sure that your kitty has continual access to clean water.
+Head over to our review of cat water fountains for more choices.

 Brushing and Detangling